laanp/Icarus_Mods_Separated/README.md

 - [Icarus - Quality of Life Mod Series - Part 1 - Download & Installation](https://youtu.be/5_hZUJ0OVdQ)
 - [Icarus - Quality of Life Mod Series - Part 2 - Workshop Kits](https://youtu.be/2nrqFBvmzPc)
 - [Icarus - Quality of Life Mod Series - Part 3 - Teleporter, Custom Options & Clear Lens Photo Mode](https://youtu.be/Cw6RRcEYQ6c)

+## laanp_mod_compatibility_matrix.pdf

+### How to use this matrix:
+- Scan for your mod name in leftmost column and note the marked columns to the right showing associated json files that are affected.
+If any other mod is affecting the same file, then those mods are not compatible with the mod you have selected.

+### For example:
+- I scan for "laanp_LargerDropShipSlots" in leftmost column, and look across to the marked column of the json file affected.
+In this case "D_InventoryInfo.json" is being affected.
+But I also observe that my main "laanp-Combined_QOL_v1_w82" mod is also affecting this file, so the 2 mods are not compatible running together.

 ## Disclaimer
 I have been playing with these mods for quite some time now, with no problems... having said that: